 MSC-FL-023

-Attorney or Party Without Attorney (Name, Address, SB #) Reserved for Clerk's File Stamp
+Attori ney or Party Without Attorney (Name, Address, SB#) Reserved for Clerk's File Stamp

--

-Petitioner,

-V.

-Respondent.
+P6 etitioner,

+v.

+, ·

+Re espondent.

-Declaration in Support of Ex Parte Application for Orders Case No.
+Decla ration in Support of Ex Parte Application for Orders Case No.

-Hearing Date: Time: Dept:
+Hea aring Date: Time: Dept:

-I the: Petitioner Respondent Other Parent Ot declare the following: her
+Petitioner Respondent Other Parent Other the following: ner

 1. I would like the Judicial Officer to order:

 Emergency Custody Order

 X Domestic Violence Restraining Order

 Order Shortening Time

 Other:

 2. Reason ex parte relief is necessary:

 3. Name of opposing party (or attorney):

+4 Was notice of the Exposure Description (1) 4.9

-4. Was notice of the Ex Parte Request given to the other pa rty? 🗌 YES 🔲 NO
+4. Was notice of the Ex Parte Request given to the other par ty?
+YES NO

-5. NOTICE WAS GIVEN: The opposing parties were and that an Ex-Parte Hearing would be heard by the Cou 8:45 a.m. as indicated below:
+5. NOTICE WAS GIVEN: The opposing parties were and that an Ex-Parte Hearing would be heard by the Court

+8:45 a.m. as indicated below: at on (auto) at
-MSC-FL-02 PLAINTIFF RESPOND CASE NUMBER: a.
-No otice was given to : Attorney for: Plaintiff/P Petitioner Defendant/Responder Other Parent Other b.
-No No otification occurred on (date): ote: notice must be given AT LEAST the day befo at (time) are the hearing by 10:00 a.m. c.
-M anner of notification as per CRC 5.165(a) : By Phone In Writing By Voicemail Message DTICE NOT GIVEN: Notice of this request was r X This is a request for a Domestic Violence Rest b.
-Notice of this request would frustrate the purport following reason: ose of the order sought for the c.
-Applicant would suffer immediate and irrepara heard. (explain in detail) ble harm before this matter could b d.
-A reasonable and good faith effort to notify the notification was unsuccessful.
-(Describe in detail

-I declare under penalty of perjury under the laws of the State of California that the above information is true and correct.
+PLAINTIFF: RESPONDENT: CASE NUMBER: , a.
+Notice was given to : Attorney for: Plaintiff/Petitio oner Defendant/Respondent Other Parent Other b.
+Notification occurred on (date): at (tine Note: notice must be given AT LEAST the day before the c.
+Manner of notification as per CRC 5.165(a): By Phon ne 🗌 In Writing ☐ By Voicemail Message 6.
+NOTICE NOT GIVEN: Notice of this request was not give a.
+X This is a request for a Domestic Violence Restraining b.
+Notice of this request would frustrate the purpose of following reason: f the order sought for the c.
+Applicant would suffer immediate and irreparable has heard. (explain in detail) arm before this matter could be d.
+A reasonable and good faith effort to notify the opposition was unsuccessful.
+(Describe in detail attem · Notice: After providing notice each party is to be served with t reasonable opportunity. the documents at the first I declare under penalty of perjury under the laws of the State of Cainformation is true and correct.
+Dated: alifornia that the above By: Printed Name By: Signature

-Dated:

-Printed Name

-By: Signature